 The Virginia Wesleyan campus is structured into academic villages.
 An academic village includes classrooms, faculty offices, and student residences with lounge areas.
 Within Bray Village and Village II there are two academic buildings and four residence halls.
 Brock Village has three traditional residence halls and three residence halls that offer students apartment-style living.
 The rooms in Bray Village, Village II, and the traditional residence halls in Brock Village are designed for single and double occupancy -and for personalized living.
 Rooms are furnished with beds, dressers, full-length wardrobes or closets, desks, and chairs.
 Laundry facilities are available on each residence hall floor.
 Each unit of the apartments and townhouses in Brock Village consists of four bedrooms, two bathrooms, a living area, and kitchen.
 Each townhouse has a washer and dryer and the apartments have laundry facilities on each floor.
 The newly constructed Village IV has 24 townhouses which accommodate 96 students.
 You are encouraged to personalize your room, apartment, or townhouse according to your tastes as well as the taste of your roommate(s).
 By providing your own rugs, lamps, curtains, and other items, you can transform your living space into a comfortable home.
-The campus dining center includes a 500-seat central dining facility, private dining areas, kitchen, food preparation areas and additional "café" seating in the Alumni Galleria.
+The campus dining center includes a 500-seat central dining facility, private dining areas, kitchen, food preparation areas and additional "café" seating in the newly renovated Boyd Dining Center.
 Included in the campus dining center facility are the college post office and business office.

 The college requires all students to live in the college residential housing facilities.
-Exceptions are granted to those students who (1) elect to live at home with one or both of their parents; (2) are married students; (3) are carrying less than a full course load (less than 12 semester hours); (4) petition the college and are granted permission to live off campus.
+Exceptions are granted to those students who (1) elect to live at home with one or both of their parents in the Hampton Roads area; (2) are married students; (3) are carrying less than a full course load (less than 12 semester hours); (4) petition the college and are granted permission to live off campus.
 Students who have been residents of the Hampton Roads area of Virginia for the year prior to their initial application for admission to the college are considered commuter students and have the option of commuting from their local residence or residing in the college's residence hall facilities.
-Moreover, students who are under the age of 18 or who are 24 years of age must request permission to live in the college's residential facilities.
-Students who are pregnant must petition the Dean of Students for the purpose of making arrangements regarding their housing situation.
+Moreover, students who are under the age of 18 or who are 24 years of age or older must request permission to live in the college's residential facilities.